iCVTEAM/PGNet/model/README.md

 The trained model can be download here: [Google Drive](https://drive.google.com/drive/folders/1hXwCvrdmvkaRePXWPTw5tjFXmrrzHPtt?usp=sharing)
+Move it into the PGNet_DUT+HR folder within this folder.
-Rename the downloaded file to *model-31* and move it to this folder.
+Rename the downloaded file to *model-31*.